-Everyone has different needs when they leave the Service and for some it can be quite stressful.
+Everyone has different needs when they leave the military and for some, it can be quite stressful.
 Where you have particular worries about the future, it is very important that you discuss your needs with your resettlement advisors and Service welfare staff as early as possible so that the right assistance can be offered in time to make a difference.

 There are a number of other organisations that may be able to give you help and advice either before or after you have been terminated, particularly Service and ex-Service charities.
 The MOD has an agreement with two of the leading Service and ex-Service charities you may wish to use.